Russia claims promising signs in early trials of antiviral drug favipiravir

 “ChemRar’s existing production facilities... will allow us to produce tens of thousands of treatment programmes per month, which we estimate and hope will be enough for the Russian Federation as a minimum,” said Ivashchenko.

-He said early tests showed that there were minimal side effects, although he added that more testing was needed before pregnant women could use it.
+He said early tests showed that there were minimal side effects, although he added that pregnant women were prohibited from using it.
 The drug Avigan in Japan was found to cause birth defects.

 Ivashchenko also said there was not enough data to say how effective the treatment would be for severely ill patients.